yerabashtard/VintriTest/README.md

 Based on the top three hits when starting the search I'll use https://github.com/petersirka/nosql.
 There could be a better option, but I'm not going to be too fussy for this project.

+Testing
+There are so many different frameworks to choose from.
+A lot of them will definitely work for what I need.
+Going to use Mocha, Chai, and Sinon as indicated by the test requirements.

 Caching
 Requirements - Again something lightweight.
 I won't need to cache much for this project.
 I don't care too much about whether the cache persists somewhere like in a file or is in-memory and therefore goes away when the server is shut down.
 I'll go with something that gets a lot of downloads.
 Downloads might be an indicator of a more stable bug-free project.